KaliedaRik/Scrawl-canvas/README.txt

 C. VERSIONS
 ------------------------------------------------------------------------------------
+Version 1.04 uploaded 29 November 2013
+	- added lockX and lockY attributes to sprite objects to constrain movement to the vertical and horizontal planes
 Version 1.03 uploaded 28 November 2013
 	- added ability for multiple cells to be zoomed simultaneously
 	- added more group collision detection functionality